Welcome to today's edition of the Rush 24-7 podcast.

 How are you, sir?

-Hey, Megadiddo's Maha Marky, what's going on?
+Hey, Mega Dittos, Maha, Marky, what's going on?

 Fantastic.

-We had dude.
+We had to do it.

-I thought it was inspirational and patriotic and really gave us a true sense of American exceptionalism, which is something we haven't, you know, heard over the past two years, and I can I can tell that she's the real deal, and I'm supporting her.
+I thought it was inspirational and patriotic and really gave us a true sense of American exceptionalism, which is something we haven't, you know, heard over the past two years.

-And you know, you can really tell because the media and the liberals hate her.
+And, you know, you can really tell because the media and the liberals hate her.

-And you know, I watched the uh interview with Chris Wallace this weekend, and I was I was shocked with along with a lot of people, but there's two points I want to make about that video.
+And, you know, I watched the interview with Chris Wallace this weekend, and I was shocked along with a lot of people.

-Um there's there's a more okay, well, but before you get to secondly, let's deal with firstly.
+Okay, well, but before you get to secondly, let's deal with firstly.

-There's a much more plausible possibility, since I don't think that Chris has an earphone, you know, with Roger Ailes or anybody else saying, ask her this now.
+There's a much more plausible possibility since I don't think that Chris has an earphone, you know, with Roger Ailes or anybody else saying, ask her this now.

-I think he wanted to find a way to get to that perception of her and have her deal with it for a minute before they were done, and didn't quite know exactly how to do it, and so my gosh, how do I get to this delicately and boom it didn't it just came out.
+I think he wanted to find a way to get to that perception of her and have her deal with it for a minute before they were done and didn't quite know exactly how to do it.

-I I think that that makes a lot more sense.
+I think that that makes a lot more sense.

-What's what's the secondly?
+What's the secondly?

 Right.

-But you know, one thing that I like about Michelle Bachman is that she's not accepting his apology, and I think that's real important.
+But, you know, one thing that I like about Michelle Bachman is that she's not accepting his apology.

-And I really like that because there are two ways, and pardon me for for for being uh dorky about the language.
+And pardon me for being dorky about the language.

-There's there there w which which seems to be the case.
+Which seems to be the case.

-Well, there is an I'll accept it.
+Well, there was an absence in accepting it.

 It may well be that she just wants to let it go.

-She's she's letting the media know that they cannot throw her around like a rag doll like they did Sarah Palin and ruin her.
+What she's doing is she's setting the stage, and she is not going to allow, she's letting the media know that they cannot throw her around like a rag doll like they did Sarah Palin and ruin her.

 They've ruined her.